-The great news for us is that while we are within your bodies, almost everything that kills us HARMS YOU TOO, including antibiotics.
-Even killing some of us is not the end of the story: we leave behind debris and toxins which can still do you harm until cleared.
+The great news for us is that while we are within your bodies, almost everything that removes us HARMS YOU TOO, including antibiotics.
+Even eradicating some of us is not the end of the story: we leave behind debris and toxins which can still do you harm until cleared.
 And we are cooperative.
 We work together to allow some to survive.

 Living in the urinary tract is one way: it's not 'inside' the body, and here we are not subject to the same kinds of attack your immune system uses internally.

 Where we are attacked, our outer lipid layer is very significant, forming a protective coat and helping shield us from antibodies and white cells.